Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

-Sometimes it’s so nice to have a weekend somewhere where you can just be together as a family, spending time together, switching off and just getting away from day to day life.
+Sometimes it’s so nice to have a weekend somewhere on a self catering holiday where you can just be together as a family, spending time together, switching off and just getting away from day to day life.
 Last weekend that is exactly the experience we had when we were invited to stay at Caalm Camp – and we can’t wait to go back.

 Caalm Camp is a collection of six yurts in the Dorset countryside, near Shaftesbury.
 We’d never stayed in a yurt before and didn’t know what to expect but it’s safe to say that our weekend was far removed from a typical camping experience – and was very much glamping at it’s finest.